China says US diplomatic boycott violates Olympic spirit - WHIZ News

 “Some Western anti-China politicians” have shown a “defensive Cold War mentality aimed at politicizing sport,” the article said, calling that a “clear violation of the Olympic spirit and a challenge to all people who love the Olympic movement.”

+“I don’t think it matters at all if they would come or not.
+The Olympic Games are not about one country or a couple of countries,” said coffee shop employee Deng Tao.

+“Such remarks from someone we never invited are simply a farce.
+And I don’t think it will have much impact on the holding of the Winter Olympics,” Lu Xiaolei, who works in trade.

-It wasn’t clear what officials Washington might have sent, and Zhao on Monday said no invitation had been extended by China.
+It wasn’t clear which officials the U.S. might have sent to Beijing for the Games and Zhao said Monday that no invitation had been extended by China.

-Other major countries have yet to say if they will follow the U.S. lead.
-Japanese Prime Minister Fumio Kishida on Tuesday said Japan would make its own decision “from the perspective of national interests, taking into consideration the significance of the Olympic Games and the significance of Japan’s diplomacy.
-This is the basic attitude of our country.”
+Amid the calls for a boycott, Japanese Prime Minister Fumio Kishida said Tuesday that the country would make its own decision “from the perspective of national interests, taking into consideration the significance of the Olympic Games and the significance of Japan’s diplomacy.”

-Japanese Chief Cabinet Secretary Hirokazu Matsuno said it remained unclear what the diplomatic boycott means and that a decision on officials attending would be made “at an appropriate time.”
+Japanese Chief Cabinet Secretary Hirokazu Matsuno said a decision on officials attending would be made “at an appropriate time.”

 “In any case, Japan hopes that the Beijing Winter Games will be held as a celebration of peace in line with the principles of the Olympic and Paralympic Games,” Matsuno said.

-South Korean Foreign Ministry spokesperson Choi Young-sam said the ministry had no comment on a “diplomatic decision made by the government of another country,” and has not received any request from the U.S. that it not send officials.
+South Korean Foreign Ministry spokesperson Choi Young-sam declined to comment on the U.S. decision and said the ministry had not received any request from its ally not to send officials.

 South Korea hopes the Beijing Olympics will “contribute to peace and prosperity in Northeast Asia and the world and help improve relations between South and North Korea,” Choi said.